Finland's Orion's misses market expectations in Q4

-HELSINKI, Feb 4 (Reuters) - Finnish drug maker Orion on Wednesday reported lower-than-expected quarterly results amid increased competition from generic drug makers, sending its shares lower.
+HELSINKI (Reuters) - Finnish drug maker Orion (ORNBV.HE) on Wednesday reported lower-than-expected quarterly results amid increased competition from generic drug makers, sending its shares lower.

 The company’s operating profit fell to 55.3 million euros ($63.3 million), or 16 percent from a year earlier, missing the analyst estimate of 59.3 million euros in Reuters poll.